Mary Beth Stutzman

 Started working at the Alpena Area CVB in 2013

 When the leadership position at the Alpena Area Convention & Visitors Bureau was advertised, Mary Beth’s husband Casey semi-jokingly told her that if she didn’t apply for it, he would send her resume in himself.
-A published journalist by the age of 16, Mary Beth has spent more than half her life working in the fields of marketing, promotions, and public relations.
+A published journalist by age 16, Mary Beth has spent more than half her life working in the fields of marketing, promotions, public relations, and development.
 As the President and CEO of the Alpena Area Convention & Visitors Bureau, all of her previous experience, travel, and her love of the outdoors have been put to good use to elevate the status of her hometown and inspire travel to the Alpena Area.

 - Creating overall marketing strategy